Choijh03/Card_Matching_Memory_Game_App_Java/README.md

 Each level has each own backgroun and music.

+This app can be found on google store: Match Yu-gi-oh Cards!.

 Available Functionalities:

 -Users can enter the number of tiles to be displayed.